Goal: Improve access to capital for new and expanding high-tech enterprises.

 The Commonwealth of Virginia promotes innovation and entrepreneurship through various incentive programs.
 The CIT GAP Funds, the CRCF, and the Tobacco Commission’s R&D Grants are among the most important programs.

 CIT GAP Funds provide seed- and early-stage near-equity and equity investments in Virginia-based technology, life science, and clean technology firms that exhibit a high potential for achieving rapid growth, generating significant economic returns, and leveraging private investment.
-Over the past five years the program has seen a significant increase in new deals, investment amounts, and leveraged dollars.
-In FY2011, $490,000 was invested in six GAP projects, which attracted additional private funding of $11.71 million.
-In FY2015, CIT invested in $3.6 million in 46 projects, which leveraged $93 million in additional funding.
+Over the past five years the program has seen a significant increase in leveraged dollars.
+In FY2012, $3.69 million was invested in 27 GAP projects, which attracted additional private funding of $25.25 million.
+In FY2016, CIT invested in $2.3 million in 24 projects, which leveraged $92.3 million in additional funding.

 The CRCF promotes science- and technology-based research, development, commercialization, and company formation and growth.
 The Fund, which was initiated in 2011, makes awards to projects that align with sectors in the Commonwealth Research and Technology Strategic Roadmap and works in tandem with other federal and state programs to leverage matching funds.
 A significant portion of the funded activity occurs in partnership with Virginia universities.
 Between FY2012 and FY2016, 232 awards have been announced.
 In FY2012, $5.8 million was awarded for 47 projects, in FY2013, $3 million was awarded for 42 projects, in FY2014, $4.2 million was awarded for 52 projects, in FY2015, 38 projects received $2.8 million in funding, and in FY2016, 48 projects received $3.4 million in funding.
 In FY2016, a $3.8 million appropriation was provided for CRCF.
 This amount came about because the $2.8 million initial appropriation was augmented by a special appropriation of $1 million added in the 2015 General Assembly session.

 The Virginia Tobacco Commission established the $100 million R&D fund in 2009 to provide grant funding to public and non-profit organizations and educational institutions in support of conducting research and development and commercializing technology.
 The funded projects are selected to maximize the economic development impact on the 41-locality tobacco-dependent regions in Southern and Southwest Virginia.
-FY2011 saw the largest project outlays with $24.6 million for 14 projects.
-Awarded projects funding dropped in 2012 and 2013 to seven projects for $14 million and five projects for $4.7 million respectively.
-Project awards and funding increased to nine projects and $13.2 million in FY2014 and to ten projects and $17.0 million in FY2015.
+FY2012 saw the largest project outlays with $13.5 million for 7 projects.
+Project awards and funding totals dropped in 2012 but recovered to similar levels in FY2013 and FY2014.
+The program was put on hold in FY2016 while new guidelines for awards were developed, and thus no awards were made in FY2016.
+The program will resume in FY2017 with new and continuation applications accepted.

 R&D Tax Credits

 The Commonwealth of Virginia offers three R&D tax credit/exemption programs to eligible firms and private investors.
 The Research and Development Expenses Tax Credit, established in 2011, provides a refundable individual and corporate income tax credit for qualified R&D expenses.
 The amount available for this program was recently boosted from $5 million to $6 million in TY2014.
 The Qualified Equity and Subordinated Debt Investments Tax Credit offers angel investors a 50% tax credit for pre-qualified small business ventures involved in technology fields.
 The cap has been adjusted from year to year within a range of $3-5 million.
+In 2016, this annual cap was raised to $7 million.
 The state also offers individual and corporate income tax subtractions for long-term capital gains attributable to qualified investments in early stage technology, biotechnology, and energy startups.
+In addition, the state established a new tax credit program in 2016.
+Called the Major R&D Expense Credit, it is targeted for companies that spend more than $5 million per year on research.
+The annual cap for this credit is $20 million.

 Qualified Equity and Subordinated Debt Investment Tax Credit use has fluctuated from year to year, in part because of changing program caps.
-In TY2010, 110 applications were approved for $3.7 million in credits.
 In TY2011, 200 applications were approved for an amount that totaled that year’s cap of $3 million.
-In TY2012, 65 applications were approved for a total of $2.5 million.
 In TY2013, 140 applications were approved for $4.5 million, the program cap for that year.
-TY2014 saw 127 applications that reached the program cap of $5.0 million for the year.
+TY2014 and TY2015 saw 127 and 162 applications respectively and reached each year’s program cap of $5.0 million.

 In TY2011, 13 corporate investors claimed $10.0 million in deductions based on the capital gains tax exemption for technology businesses, with a general fund impact of $8,732.
 In TY2012, 30 corporate investors claimed $172.3 million in deductions for a general fund impact of $27,379.
+The number of corporate claims and deductions fell to 17 and $16.0 million in TY2013, while the general fund impact increased to $150,000.
+The large fluctuations observed in general fund impact over time occurs because of differences in the applicant pool, volatility in the corporate income tax deduction liability, and differences in the extent to which applicants are able to utilize the subtraction to reduce their tax liability.
 Individuals could also claim this deduction but those data are not yet available.
-In addition, because the deduction is for any long-term capital gains resulting from a qualified investment and may be claimed in the future, the total general fund impact is unknown and may be higher than the reported tax year General Fund impacts.
+It should also be noted that because the deduction is for any long-term capital gains resulting from a qualified investment and may be claimed in the future, the total general fund impact is unknown and may be higher than the reported tax year General Fund impacts.

 What are the implications?